hl7au/draft-au-patient-summary/input/pagecontent/index.md

 <div class="stu-note">
 This is IG is experimental and is authored for testing purposes.
-It is not intended to be used for genuine usage.
+It is not intended to for genuine usage.
 See the <a href="https://build.fhir.org/ig/hl7au/au-fhir-ps/">AU Patient Summary Implementation Guide</a> for guidance on the generation of patient summaries in an Australian context.
 </div>

 ### Introduction